MaastrichtU-IDS/workshop-ci/_episodes/02-run-locally.md

 - "Make sure to update your readme.md intermittently during development."
 ---

-## Introduction

-Leaving documentation and testing for a 'finished' product is generally a bad idea.
-You should try to develop small features, document and test them and commit these small changes as you go along.
-Developing in such a way could be time consuming if we have to manually test, build and deploy the application each time.
-However since we will be adding CI/CD to our projects, all these operations will be executed automatically when code is pushed to the repository.
-This ensures that the code is constantly in a state where it is documented, tested and available for others to review and use.

 ## Running the Python application

 Before starting with CI/CD we will first check the application works correctly locally.
 The Python template comes with a setup.py file which allows an easy pip install of our application.
 Since performing '''bash pip3 install .''' each time we make a change can be tiresome, the -e argument can be added to pip install, to automatically reflect any change you make to the application directly in the environment.